silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/07_Using_GridField_With_Arbitrary_Data.md

 use SilverStripe\Forms\FieldList;
 use SilverStripe\Forms\HiddenField;
 use SilverStripe\Forms\TextField;
+use SilverStripe\Model\ModelData;
 use SilverStripe\ORM\Search\BasicSearchContext;
-use SilverStripe\View\ViewableData;

-class DataRepresentation extends ViewableData
+class DataRepresentation extends ModelData
 {
     // ...